Visa Status, Renewals, or Problems

-To check on the status of your U.S. Visa application:
+To check the status of your U.S. visa application:

 U.S. consular officers have decision-making authority regarding nonimmigrant visa applications.
 If the consular officer denies your application, ask them to explain why.
 While you are not eligible to reapply for a visa if the officer denies your application, you can apply for a waiver instead.